-We offer an assortment of tile, wood, laminate and natural stone flooring, along with decorative and installation accessories at everyday low prices.
-Our objective is to carry a broad and deep product offering in order to be the one-stop destination for our customer's entire project needs.
+We offer an assortment of tile, wood, laminate, vinyl, and natural stone flooring, along with decorative and installation materials at everyday low prices.
+Our objective is to carry a broad and deep in-stock product offering in order to be the one-stop destination for our customer's entire project needs.
 We seek to showcase products in our stores and online to provide multiple avenues for inspiration throughout a customer's decision-making process.